lendroidproject/Whalestreet-js/README.md

 # Whalestreet-js

-Javsacript library for Whalestreet
+JavaScript library for Whalestreet

-This proect is powered by [typescript-starter](https://bitjson.github.io/typescript-starter/).
+This project is powered by [typescript-starter](https://bitjson.github.io/typescript-starter/).

 ## Installation